search

 Print

-Described as the Washington Post as “a snarling punk quintet from England who mix Motörhead-like riffs with a rage that’s born of working-class British bile” Gallows were formed in Hertfordshire, southern England in 2005.
-Their debut album, Orchestra of Wolves, in September 2006 in the UK via Deep End Records.
-The album received acclaim and caught the attention of Bad Religion’s Brett Gurewitz, who released in the US via Epitaph Records in July 2007, and they were subsequently signed to Warner Bros for a £1 million album contract and recorded Grey Britain.
+Described by the Washington Post as “a snarling punk quintet from England who mix Motörhead-like riffs with a rage that’s born of working-class British bile,” Gallows were formed in Hertfordshire, southern England, in 2005.
+Their debut album, Orchestra of Wolves, was released in September 2006 in the UK via Deep End Records.
+The album received acclaim and caught the attention of Bad Religion’s Brett Gurewitz, who published it in the US via Epitaph Records in July 2007, and they were subsequently signed to Warner Bros. for a £1 million album contract and recorded Grey Britain.

-In an interview Gurewitz named Orchestra of Wolves as one of his favourites albums of 2007, praising it as being the best hardcore album since Refused’s The Shape of Punk to Come.
+In an interview, Gurewitz named Orchestra of Wolves as one of his favourite albums of 2007, praising it as being the best hardcore album since Refused’s The Shape of Punk to Come.

 The band won the 2007 Kerrang!
 Award for the best British Newcomer.